 This means that women who may become pregnant through sexual intercourse usually wish to use birth control.

 Many women return to their preferred method of birth control.
 It is best to speak to a doctor or nurse about the best methods before leaving the hospital or during the 6-week checkup.

-Most women need to spend 3–4 days recovering in the hospital after cesarean delivery.
+Most women need to spend 3–4 days recovering in the hospital after their C-section.

 After 24 hours, a doctor or nurse will often recommend getting up and gently moving around, even just to go to the bathroom.
 A nurse may also demonstrate ways of moving that are less likely to cause pain from the incision site.

 A doctor may leave the dressing on the incision site for at least 24 hours after the surgery.